Wach-E/Andela-Phase2-Practice-Project/Translations done/Getting Started With Cloud Marketplace.md

 GRANT ALL ON wach_db.* TO 'wach_user'@'localhost' IDENTIFIED BY 'donbliss' WITH GRANT OPTION;
 ```

-> This will give the example_user user full privileges over the example_database database, while preventing this user from creating or modifying other databases on your server.
+> This will give the wach_user user full privileges over the wach_db database, while preventing this user from creating or modifying other databases on your server.

 10. Flush the privileges to ensure that they are saved and available in the current session: